nathaneastwood/fablore/src/flavour/04-monarch.md

 #### Illuminate - (MON072)
 "Sometimes, a hands-on lesson is the best approach." - Instructor Merlen Rivera

+#### Mark of the Beast - (MON124)
+"Borne of Soaejn, marked by corruption; the more I learn about them, the louder its call becomes..." - Lord Sutcliffe

 #### Memorial Ground - (MON303)
 Memories fade, but their names remain.